waynemoir/waynemoir.com/_posts/2014-06-11-software-development-belief-systems.md

 </blockquote>

 It would be easy to dismiss executive belief systems as just the way things are, or to gloss over the importance of understanding and working to change them.
-However their ripple effect is phenominal; the damage they can do to the culture alone can destroy a company from the inside.
+However their ripple effect is phenomenal; the damage they can do to the culture alone can destroy a company from the inside.

 Belief system #1 is most certainly the one to which my executives currently subscribe.
 In our organisation the problems this belief system creates had been evident for some time and came to a head around six months ago when nearly half our development department left the business over a two month period.